Chōsokabe Motochika: Conflict with Hideyoshi

-Shikoku campaign
+Shikoku Campaign

 In 1585, Toyotomi forces invaded Shikoku island with a force of 113,000 men, led by Ukita Hideie, Kobayakawa Takakage, Kikkawa Motoharu, Hashiba Hidenaga, and Hashiba Hidetsugu against 40,000 soldiers of the Chōsokabe clan.

 Despite the overwhelming size of Hideyoshi's army, Chōsokabe chose to fight to defend his territories.
-The battles culminated in the siege of Ichinomiya Castle, which lasted for 26 days.
+The campaign battles culminated in the siege of Ichinomiya Castle, which lasted for 26 days.

 Motochika surrendered, and forfeited Awa, Sanuki, and Iyo Provinces; Hideyoshi permitted him to retain Tosa.

 Service under Hideyoshi

-Under Hideyoshi, in 1587 Motochika and his son Nobuchika participated in the invasion of neighboring Kyūshū in which Nobuchika died at Battle of Hetsugigawa.
+Under Hideyoshi, in 1587 Motochika, Kōsokabe Chikayasu and his son Nobuchika participated in the invasion of neighboring Kyūshū in which Nobuchika died at Battle of Hetsugigawa.
 In 1590, Motochika led a fleet in the Siege of Shimoda and Siege of Odawara, and also fought in the Japanese invasions of Korea in 1592.

 In 1596, the Spanish ship San Felipe was wrecked in Chōsokabe territory while en route from Manila to Acapulco.
 Motochika seized the cargo of the ship, and the incident escalated all the way up to Hideyoshi, leading to the crucifixion of 26 Christians in Nagasaki, the first lethal persecution of Christians by the state in Japan.